joshcanhelp/josh-to-11/content/post/28-building-a-homepage-from-a-blog-part-1-finalizing-the-design-and-planning-out-mark-up-and-css-structure.md

 wpid: 187
 ---

-# Building a homepage from a blog Part 2: Design, Markup, and CSS.

 [Last time we left off](/building-a-homepage-from-a-blog-part-1-conceptualization-and-planning/), I had put together a structure of what I wanted my website to display and what it might look like.
 After about weeks of stressing out in Illustrator, I finally decided on a design I like.